 Whilst inflammation of the pancreas can be caused by a genetic predisposition, one major reason that veterinarians see this condition is due to poor diet and obesity.

 This damages a plethora of surrounding healthy cells, including the liver and kidneys in some cases.
-Many don’t appreciate the importance of good digestive health, and consider this to be only of minor significance to their’s and their dog’s overall health.
+Many don’t appreciate the importance of good digestive health and consider this to be only of minor significance to their’s and their dog’s overall health.
 This is just plain wrong.
 It would be akin to assuming that your car will run perfectly with holes in the gas tank and gas pouring into your vehicle.

-Some dog’s simply are more naturally predisposed to inflammation, but with careful management of his diet which excludes known irritants, and feeding small, and often – you can do a great deal towards lessening the problem.
+Some dogs simply are more naturally predisposed to inflammation, but with careful management of his diet which excludes known irritants, and feeding small, and often – you can do a great deal towards lessening the problem.
 Ultimately you could be saving him from developing diabetes – and let’s be honest, you’d be saving yourself a lot of money on the lifelong medical treatment that goes along with it!

 We’ve all seen the figures on the disturbing rise in the instances of obesity and diabetes within the human population, so you’ll likely be unsurprised to hear that this is becoming equally as prevalent in our pet population.

 This is unsurprising, as it’s a tough subject to talk about, especially as in many cases the owners themselves may lead a sedentary lifestyle, and have an emotional attachment to food.
-This can lead the owner giving their dog extra treats.
+This can lead the owner to give their dog extra treats.
 In their mind – they are showing them love, and kindness.